mobxjs/mobx/docs/refguide/configure.md

 The reactivity inside the library will remain self-contained when you call `configure({isolateGlobalState: true})` inside the library.

-Without this options, if multiple MobX instances are active, the internal state will be shared.
+Without this option, if multiple MobX instances are active, the internal state will be shared.
 The benefit is that observables from both instances work together, the downside is that the MobX versions have to match.

 ```javascript
 configure({ isolateGlobalState: true })